iza-institute-of-labor-economics/gettsim/docs/geps/gep-01.rst

 Parameter Documentation
 -----------------------

 Parameters stored in the parameter database have basic documentation provided by a ``name`` and a ``descripion`` key.
 Furthermore, every introduction of a new parameter or value change has a reference to a law or a source.

-the `name` key
+The ``name`` key has two sub-keys `de` and `en`, which are

-* short name without stating the realm (e.g. "ALG II" or "Kinderzuschlag") again
+* short names without stating the realm (e.g. "ALG II" or "Kinderzuschlag") again
-* is not a sentence
+* not sentences
-* should always have a `de` and `en` translation
+* Correctly capitalised

 Example::